MyHKo/book-store/README.md

 Web application of a book store.
 Consists of frontend and backend parts

-To run, use
-- docker build -t book-store-front . in frontend dir
-- docker build -t book-store-back . in backend dir
+- Backend part is made using SpringBoot

+- Frontend is made using React

-- docker-compose up -d in root dir
+To run, cd to project directory and run: docker-compose up -d